Huzefa077/Web-Dev-mini-projects/SkyCast/README.md

 3. Enter a city or allow location access.

 ## **📜 License**
-Open-source & free to use.
+Open-source & anyone can use.

 ---